 Can You Shave Without Shaving Cream?

 Shaving without shaving cream is possible, although it should be done with great caution.
 The process of not using cream to remove hair with a razor is called dry shaving.
 It is a popular method amongst those who use electric shavers or trimmers and multi-bladed razors with lubricants, like cartridges and disposable razors.
-However, dermatologists recommend shaving wet to get a close, smooth, and non-irritating shave,6 mainly if you use razors with multiple blades on sensitive areas like the pubic area and armpit.
+However, dermatologists recommend shaving wet to get a close, smooth, and non-irritating shave,6 mainly if you use razors with multiple blades on sensitive areas like the pubic area and armpit, and when you shave daily.

 Risks of Shaving Without Shaving Cream

 Shaving without shaving cream to lubricate your skin for easy and smooth glide would end up the opposite of your expectation.
-Shaving without cream or not having any of the alternatives poses a risk of skin damage.
+Shaving without cream or not having any of the alternatives poses a risk of skin damage and prickly hair.
 Here are some side effects caused by the absence of lubrication on the skin:

 - Cuts and nicks